cp-algorithms/cp-algorithms/src/graph/finding-negative-cycle-in-graph.md

 #The decision by the algorithm of Floyd-Warshall

-Floyd-Warshall algorithm allows to solve a second statement of the problem - when you need to find all pairs of vertices (I, j) Between which there is not the shortest path (ie, it has an infinitesimal amount).
+Floyd-Warshall algorithm allows to solve a second statement of the problem - when you need to find all pairs of vertices (i, j) Between which there is not the shortest path (ie, it has an infinitesimal amount).

 Again, a more detailed explanation is contained in the description of the algorithm of Floyd-Warshall , but here we present only the result.

-Once the algorithm of Floyd-Warshall will work for the input graph Let's brute over all pairs of vertices (I, j) And check infinitesimal shortest path for each pair of i at j or not.
-To do this Let's brute over the third vertex t And if it turned out for her d [t] [t] <0 (Ie it is in a cycle of negative weight), and she is accessible from i and because it is achievable j - The path (I, j) It could have infinitesimal length.
+Once the algorithm of Floyd-Warshall will work for the input graph Let's brute force over all pairs of vertices (i, j) And check infinitesimal shortest path for each pair of i at j or not.
+To do this Let's brute over the third vertex t And if it turned out for her d [t][t] <0 (i.e. it is in a cycle of negative weight), and she is accessible from i and because it is achievable j - The path (i, j) It could have infinitesimal length.

 #Implementation: